-OK, in all honesty, there are certain foods we will never go back to permanently.
-But that’s because we simply don’t want to, and you likely won’t either.
-Keto has helped us overcome food cravings and beat bad habits.
-Keto can help you with those too!
-That’s one of the best things about following a keto and low carb diet.
-Your whole outlook on food, plus your taste buds change so much, it really can be life changing.
+A keto diet is not as restrictive as some people believe – I haven’t found very many dishes that I can’t replicate with a “keto” version.
+Keto has helped me overcome sugar cravings and beat bad food habits.
+That’s one of the best things about following a keto and low-carb diet.
+Your whole outlook on food, plus your taste buds change so much, so it really can be life-changing.

-So what is keto to us?
-Simple Changes – Real Results!
-It is making small changes and adapting the foods on your plate.
-It is turning your body into a fat burning machine!
-Now, we’re not adverse to a bit of exercise, but you’ll see we don’t talk about it too much either.
-Why?
-Because even if you have very limited mobility, keto can work to help you lose excess pounds and achieve a healthy weight, without the need to exercise at all.
-So, if the gym is not your thing, keto definitely is!
+Keto is simply making small changes to the everyday foods on your plate.
+By reducing and changing the type of carbs you consume, you can effectively use fat stores to make energy.
+There is a biological process at the cellular level to this, but at its basics, that’s what happens.
+Even if you have very limited mobility, keto can work to help you lose excess pounds and achieve a healthy weight, without the need to exercise.
+So, if the gym is not your thing, keto definitely could be!
 It is all about the food on keto.
 Making the right choices, while enjoying what you eat.

-“How can cutting out carbs and eating all this fat result in weight loss and a smaller clothes size?”
+“How can cutting out carbs result in weight loss and a smaller clothes size?”

 So, What Is Keto & How Does Keto Work?

 A traditional carbohydrate-filled diet means your body uses carbs as its primary source to make energy.
 Your body is constantly using energy to breathe, sit, sleep, stand, exercise, digest food, everything your body does, 24 hours a day… Your body breaks down carbs into glucose and when that is in your bloodstream, your pancreas makes insulin to deal with the glucose.
 Glucose is used to make energy.
 But, what does that have to do with weight loss and health?

 The Fat Storage Hormone